• Home

 Keyword Information

 Google Search Console is deemed to be a great source for getting information on the keywords being using by the customers that are directed to your website.
 It may not be able to tell you about the exact pages for the particular keywords but can still prove to be a viable source for getting relevant information about the keywords to boost your ranking.
-Under Search Traffic, you can see the keyword queries (the keyword phrases that the consumer uses that the search engines show your website for) that get clicks to your Check out the links that come to your websitewebsite or impressions for your website and even your Google ranking position.
+Under Search Traffic, you can see the keyword queries (the keyword phrases that the consumer uses that the search engines show your website for) that get clicks to your website or impressions for your website and even your Google ranking position.

 Links In & Out of Your Website